 - Local Government - Both political and non-political work experience positions are available within local government, particularly in the current climate of cuts to the sector.
 Contact the HR department to find out about short-term project research, internships or work-shadowing opportunities.

 Finding experience will take time and effort; employers receive many CVs every week so you will have to work hard to stand out from the crowd.
-You can find out more about how to create a targeted CV through the Purple Door website.
+You can find out more about how to create a targeted CV through the Careers and Employability website.